PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-12 07:28:09
+Last updated: 2024-04-12 07:28:42
-Random Quote: The accident is well under control. - Viktor Bryukhanov
+Random Quote: Better the butcher than the meat.
+All kings are butchers.
+Are queens so different?  -  Daario Naharis